tsathoqqua/limadocs/docs/source/module/m_edible.rst

 .. c:function:: void set_eat_action(mixed action)

-set_eat_action(string) causes 'string' to be printed when someone eats this object.  set_eat_action(function) causes the function to be called instead.
+action: string - Causes 'string' to be printed when someone eats this object.
+action: function - Causes the function to be called instead.